7 Cover Letter Mistakes That Get You Deleted in Under 10 Seconds

 Mistake 4: Talking About What the Job Offers You

-"This role would be a great opportunity for me to develop my skills in..." — nope.
+"This role would be a great opportunity for me to develop my skills in..."
+Nope.
 The hiring manager doesn't care what this job does for your career.
 They care what you do for their team.
+That's the whole transaction.

-Flip every sentence that's about your benefit.
-Make it about their problem and how you solve it.
+Flip every sentence that's about your benefit and make it about their problem.
 "I want to grow in X" becomes "I've spent three years building X and I can bring that directly to your team."
+Same idea, completely different impact.

 Mistake 5: Generic Compliments About the Company

 "I have long admired your company's innovative approach and commitment to excellence."
 What does that even mean?
-It means nothing.
-And hiring managers can tell you copied it from a template.
+Nothing.
+And hiring managers can tell, instantly, that it's been pasted from a template.

-If you're going to mention the company specifically — and you should — make it real.
+If you're going to mention the company specifically, and you should, make it real.
 Name a product.
 Reference something they published.
-Mention a team decision you thought was smart.
-Anything that proves you actually looked.
+Mention a decision they made that you thought was smart.
+Anything that proves you actually looked at who they are before you applied.

 Mistake 6: Passive Voice Throughout

-"The project was completed under my supervision" — by who?
-"Revenue was increased by 40%" — who increased it?
+"The project was completed under my supervision", by who?
+"Revenue was increased by 40%", who increased it?
 Passive voice buries you.
-It makes you sound like an observer, not the person who did the work.
+It makes you sound like an observer, not the person who actually did the work.

 Rewrite every passive sentence.
-"I led the project" instead of "the project was led".
+"I led the project" instead of "the project was led."
 "I grew revenue 40%" instead of "revenue was increased."
 Active voice is more confident, more readable, and takes fewer words.
+All three are advantages.

 Mistake 7: A Weak or Begging Close

 "I hope you'll consider my application" is not a close.
 It's a wish.
-And "I would be incredibly grateful for the opportunity to interview" puts the hiring manager in the position of doing you a favour, which is the wrong dynamic.
+And "I would be incredibly grateful for the opportunity to interview" puts the hiring manager in the position of doing you a favor, which is exactly the wrong dynamic to set up.

 A good close is direct and confident.
-"I'd love to talk through how my background in X fits what you're building — happy to set up a call."
-It's not pushy.
-It just treats the conversation as a normal business interaction between equals.
+"I'd love to talk through how my background in X fits what you're building.
+Happy to set up a call."
+That's it.
+It treats the conversation as a normal business interaction between two people, not a supplication.

 Want a full guide on structuring your cover letter properly?
 Read our article on how to write a cover letter that gets read.